top of page

 Eating disorders and body image concerns are complex, deeply personal, and often misunderstood.
 Whether you are navigating the challenges of anorexia, bulimia, binge eating, ARFID (Avoidant/Restrictive Food Intake Disorder), or patterns of disordered eating that don't quite have a label, the pain is rarely just about food.
 These challenges are often intricately connected to anxiety, trauma, a need for control, fractured self-worth, or overwhelming emotional experiences.

-At our practice, we provide virtual mental health counseling across New Jersey, offering a sanctuary for individuals, couples, parents, and families.
+At Empower and Thrive Counseling, we provide virtual mental health counseling across New Jersey, offering a sanctuary for individuals, couples, parents, and families.
 We believe in a world where you can achieve freedom from food rules, shame, and the relentless cycle of self-criticism.
 Eating Disorder Treatment is not just about changing what you eat; it is about reclaiming your life.

 Understanding the Spectrum of Eating Disorders